mobile marketing strategy

 This test will also show you suggestions for page speed improvement.

 The conversion pages for a website are usually the contact pages, checkout pages, and campaign landing pages.
+There, users can perform specific actions that, when completed, will bring you a conversion.
 These are the pages where you especially want the lowest bounce rate and exit rate.

 The most common issue with low-converting websites is poor design.
 If your website looks crowded and chaotic on small screens, this will result in a negative user experience for mobile users.